asamy/ksm/README.md

 - All x64 NT kernels starting from the Windows 7 NT kernel.
 It was mostly tested under Windows 7/8/8.1/10.
 - Linux kernel (tested under 3.16, 4.8.13 and mainline)

+If you have tested it under another kernel version, please create an issue so it can be added here.

 ## TODO / In development